akhilravichandran11/faas_docker/readme.md

 # FaaS-Function as a Service Using Docker

+For better view, please use the raw view to check contents

 URL for demo video: https://www.youtube.com/watch?v=prH4kQjR5gE

 Use docker to demonstrate cloud applications can be setup as a set of microservices.
 Allow users to save and execute python functions on JSON object